A tripod is used and needed to keep your camera still, your flashgun, or other equipment motionless.

 Why we need a tripod?

 To stabilize and elevate your equipment (camera, flash units).
-To keep it still after you finish with the process of setting up your gear before shooting.
-Great set up gets excellent results.
+Keep it still after you finish with the process of setting up your gear before shooting.
+Great setup gets excellent results.

 Types of tripods